discordjs-cli/discordjs-cli/README.md

 ### ⚠️ BETA RELEASE ⚠️
 # A CLI for creating Discord.js bots with ease.

+##### Main updates:
+- Added deployment/update/delete script references to the djsconfig.json file
+- Added deployment/update/delete scripts to src/

-## Installation:
+## ⚙️ Installation:
 NOTE: You'll need to install the CLI globally in order for it to work.
-You may need to install with sudo as well.

 ```
 sudo npm i -g @discordjs-cli/discordjs-cli
 ```

-## Create a project
+## 🌚 Create a project

 Supported frameworks: